Emily Osment: 2009–2012: All the Right Wrongs and Fight or Flight

-2013–present: Cleaners, Young & Hungry, and return to music as Bluebiird
+2013–2021: Cleaners, Young & Hungry, and return to music as Bluebiird

 In 2013, Osment starred in the TV series Cleaners, which in 2014 was announced for a second season.
 Osment had a cameo in Life with Boys, and appeared in four episodes of Family Guy.
 She reprised her voice role as Pep for the third Beverly Hills Chihuahua film, which was released on DVD September 18, 2012, and was one of her last works at Disney.
-Emily Osment confirmed through her official Facebook account that she had left her label Wind-Up Records and has launched an independent project with airs folk, indie and country in a band called Ramshackle, consisting of Osment and her friend Dan Schechter, performing in bars such as the Troubadour and at the Spiedie Fest 2013, performing covers of The Beatles, R. Kelly and "Lullaby".
+Osment confirmed through her official Facebook account that she had left her label Wind-Up Records and has launched an independent project with airs folk, indie and country in a band called Ramshackle, consisting of Osment and her friend Dan Schechter, performing in bars such as the Troubadour and at the Spiedie Fest 2013, performing covers of The Beatles, R. Kelly and "Lullaby".
 In 2013, Osment made a special participation in the episode "Bazinga!
-That's From a TV Show" for the comedy series Two And A Half Men where she played the role of Ashley.
+That's From a TV Show" for the comedy series Two and a Half Men where she played the role of Ashley.
 Osment starred in the short film called Seasick Sailor led by Devon Bostick and Torre Catalano.
 The film has been presented in some film festivals and won the award for Best Narrative Short at the Los Angeles Film Festival.

 Osment also participated in the drama, Kiss Me, directed by Jeff Probst in which she starred opposite Irish actress Sarah Bolger.
 In October, Osment filmed a new movie No Way Jose.
 In October 2013, the third movie in the Nightmare franchise started filming, called A Daughter's Nightmare, which premiered on Lifetime in 2014.
 Osment recorded the song In Case Of Fire for the soundtrack of the film.
 Osment also finished recording the second season of the web series Cleaners.